OCSA's Youth Council (CSA-YC)

 Molly Meng Hua Sung

-Molly Sung completed her BSc in Chemistry from the University of British Columbia in 2014.
-She is currently pursuing her PhD in Inorganic Chemistry at the University of Toronto where her work focusses on streamlining the design of materials used in the conversion of carbon dioxide (CO2) to methanol as a renewable fuel.
+Molly Sung completed her BSc in Chemistry from the University of British Columbia in 2014 and her PhD in Inorganic Chemistry at the University of Toronto in 2020 where her work focusses on streamlining the design of materials used in the conversion of carbon dioxide (CO2) to methanol as a renewable fuel.

 In 2018, she co-founded the Toronto Science Policy Network (TSPN), a student group that provides a platform for the University of Toronto community to learn about science policy.
-She founded an initiative through the Chemical Institute of Canada to engage political candidates about science policy and has penned various articles calling for stronger civic engagement from the science community and increased support for fundamental research.
-She is an advocate for evidence-informed policies and has experience writing science platforms and providing science advice to political campaigns.
+She has penned various articles calling for stronger civic engagement from the science community and increased support for fundamental researchand is an advocate for evidence-informed policies with experience writing science platforms and providing science advice to political campaigns.
+Molly is currently a Research Scientist at Acuitas Therapeutics.

 Arthur Van Havre